Trees

 Finding trees

-Often it is of interest to find tree structures in a graph.
+Often, it is useful to find tree structures within a graph.

-A spanning tree of a connected graph is the smallest set of edges such that all nodes of the graph are connected.
-Finding these and therefore finding the minimum spanning tree of a graph is the duty of class SpanningTree.
+A spanning tree of a connected graph is the smallest set of edges that connects all nodes in the graph.
+Finding these, and therefore finding the minimum spanning tree of a graph, is the purpose of the SpanningTree class.

-Consider Finding the minimum spanning tree, for instance.
-The numbers at the edges denote costs that are associated with an edge.
-The smallest set of edges such that all nodes from the graph are connected, and the accumulated costs of the set is at a minimum results in the emphasized edges.
-These edges define the minimum spanning tree of the graph with an overall cost of 17 [units].
+Consider Finding the minimum spanning tree.
+The numbers on the edges represent costs associated with each edge.
+The smallest set of edges that connects all nodes in the graph, while also minimizing the total cost, is shown by the emphasized edges.
+These edges define the minimum spanning tree of the graph, with an overall cost of 17 units.

-Class SpanningTree takes costs into account and provides the total costs in its result.
+The SpanningTree class considers costs and provides the total costs in its result.

-Running the Spanning Tree algorithm shows the code to prepare and run a Spanning Tree algorithm on the graph depicted in Finding the minimum spanning tree.
+Running the Spanning Tree algorithm shows the code to prepare and run the Spanning Tree algorithm on the graph shown in Finding the minimum spanning tree.

 // configure and run the spanning tree algorithm